Good or bad weather?

 Thunder and lightning

 Stormy weather produces dramatic landscapes, including rainbows, deep clouds or lightning.
 You cannot catch thunder on film, but lightning might be possible, though not easily.
-Be careful in the vicinity of trees or in open fields (there, you and your tripod might act as a lightning rod).
-Therefore,it is actually better to do this from a car (Faraday cage).
-Night lightning, in particular, can be photographed: the shutter open and wait until the lightning has flashed.
+Be careful in the vicinity of trees or open fields (you and your tripod might act as a lightning rod).
+Therefore, doing this from a car (Faraday cage) is better.
+Night lighting, in particular, can be photographed: the shutter opens and waits until the lightning flashes.
 I have to be honest.
 I have never succeeded in making a satisfying lightning picture.
 But in my region, lightning does not strike very often.

 Luckily, several helpful weather apps (free and paid) help predict those ideal conditions.
 No app or forecast, however, is foolproof or perfect.
-I like to use WheatherProHD and ProWindfinder, and occasionally another app to see if a rainstorm is imminent.
-Depending on your region, one or the other app can also be more accurate.
+I like to use WheatherProHD, ProWindfinder, and occasionally another app to see if a rainstorm is imminent.
+Depending on your region, one app can also be more accurate.

 Feel free to comment!